CS6501 Machine Learning for Software Reliability (Fall 2025)

 • Encourages audience participation, effectively addresses questions raised by the audience, and engages in discussions.

-Deadline for slides submission: Send your slides to the instructor and TA via email at least 48 hours before your presentation (e.g., if presenting on Tuesday, slides should be submitted by Sunday 9:30 am).
-You will receive feedback from the instructor and TA to improve your slides, and if necessary, the instructor and TA may schedule a meeting with you to go over the slides.
-Late submissions after the deadline will result in a 50% presentation grade deduction.
+Presentation Slides: We encourage you to send your slides to the instructor 48 hours before your presentation (e.g., if presenting on Tuesday, slides should be submitted by Sunday 9:30 am).
+You will receive feedback from the instructor to improve your slides, and if necessary, the instructor may schedule a meeting with you to go over the slides.

-3. Participation (20%): For each lecture starting in the second part, everyone is required to complete the following two mini-assignments (regardless of whether or not you have signed up to present for that lecture):
+3. Participation (20%): For each lecture starting in the second part, everyone (except the presenter) is required to complete the following mini-assignments:

 • After attending the lecture, you are required to provide feedback to the presenters.
 Your feedback should address aspects such as clarity, completeness, and depth.
 It doesn’t need to be long, but it should be specific and constructive, aiming to help the presenters improve in the future.
 Please submit your feedback by 11:59 pm on the day of the presentation (to ensure it is fresh in your mind).